madhoshyagnik/ansible_tutorial/README.md

+##Learning Ansible

-Ansible learning module in depth.
+# Ansible learning module in depth.
+The host names, or public ips or dns names of aws instances are stored in ansible inventory file.

-# ansible_tutoriail
+It should be done before running ad-hoc commands or running a ansible playbook.

 ## Ansible Ping Command Output